-Innovation Forum is an annual competition and networking event showcasing Princeton research with the potential to be commercialized.
+Innovation Forum is an annual competition and networking event showcasing Princeton research with commercialization, cultural or societal potential.
 Participants present their research in a three-minute presentation to the audience and a panel of judges, followed by a two-minute question and answer period.

 Audience members typically include:

-- members of the Princeton area entrepreneurial community
+members of the Princeton area entrepreneurial and innovation community

-Following the presentations is a keynote speech and poster session/networking reception where participants can further discuss and demonstrate their research.
+Following the presentations is a poster session and networking reception where participants can further discuss and demonstrate their research.

 Individuals and teams consisting of Princeton: